-The Fall Turkey Season 2017 for this area (Hunt Area 1) opens November 1 to November 30.
+The Fall Turkey Season 2021 for this area (Hunt Area 1) are the same as deer season.
 General licenses for the fall hunt are for any wild turkey.
 Fall Turkey hunting is only, in addition to, a big game hunt at the same time.

 You can apply for Wild Turkey Licenses on-line or they may be purchased over the counter at the local hardware store while supplies last. http://gf.state.wy.us/wildlife/hunting/NonResident/index.asp

 In Wyoming, we have a saying that you may hear often, ”If You don’t like the weather now…wait an hour…it will change!”
 Hunting in this part of Wyoming is Great!
 However that said, one day you might be in a tee-shirt hunting and the next day looking for your insulated Jacket!

 For the most part, the September Bow Hunters will enjoy very moderate temperatures with an occasional stormy day.
 November Gun Hunters will need to keep an eye on the 10-day weather forecast and be prepared for anything from warm weather to frigid conditions.
 Spring turkey hunters can also experience a wide range weather.
 Spring snow storms are not uncommon in this area, but melt quickly.
 Being prepared will be the key for a comfortable & enjoyable experience!